SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-route-and-transform.md

 22. In the **Payload** box, enter the following template to create a new payload using the converted value, then click **Add** to insert the **Payload** mediator into the integration flow.

     !!!
 Info
-        The `Currency Converter` service returns a JSON object with the exchange rate and the converted amount, where `convertedValue` holds the final result.
+        The currency converter service returns a JSON object with the exchange rate and the converted amount, where `convertedValue` holds the final result.
 This template uses that value to generate the response payload.

     ```json
     {